jundalisay/spblist/content/en/social/economics/fallacies/inelastic-supply-curve.md

 The inelastic supply curve is the child-idea of the sophistry called the [Equilibrium Theory](/social/economics/fallacies/equilibrium-fallacy) of Economics.
 It manifests as a vertical line that says* that an essential, but hard-to-produce product can command whatever price its supplier wants.

-> *Samuelson refers to it as the inelastic supply curve, while Case and Fair, and Roger Miller refer to it as the inelastic demand curve
+{{< f f="*Samuelson refers to it as the inelastic supply curve, while Case and Fair, and Roger Miller refer to it as the inelastic demand curve" >}}

 ![Inelastic Supply Curve](https://sorasystem.sirv.com/charts/inelastic.png)